mongodb/mongo/src/mongo/db/repl/README.md

 state.
 At that point, the node will find the `prepareTransaction` oplog entry(s) associated with the transaction using the `TransactionHistoryIterator`.
 It will check out the session associated with the transaction, apply all the operations from the oplog entry(s) and prepare the transaction.

+## Read Concern Behavior Within Transactions

+The read concern for all operations within a transaction should be specified when starting the transaction.
+If no read concern was specified, the default read concern is local.

+Reads within a transaction behave differently from reads outside of a transaction because of **speculative** behavior.
+This means a transaction speculatively executes without ensuring that the data read won't be rolled back until it commits.
+No matter the read concern, when a node goes to commit a transaction, it waits for the data that it read to be majority committed *as long as the transaction was run with write concern majority*.
+Because of speculative behavior, this means that the transaction can only provide the guarantees of majority read concern, that data that it read won't roll back, if it is run with write concern majority.

+If the transaction did a write, then waiting for write concern is enough to ensure that all data read will have since become majority committed.
+However, if the transaction was read-only, the node will do a noop write and wait for that to be majority committed to provide the same guarantees.

+### Local and Majority Read Concerns

+There is currently no functional difference between a transaction with local and majority read concern.
+The node will do untimestamped reads in either case.
+When the transaction is started, it will choose the most recent snapshot to read from, so that it can read the freshest data.

+The node does untimestamped reads because reading at the [`all_durable`](#replication-timestamp-glossary) timestamp would mean that the node was reading potentially stale data.
+This would also allow for more write conflicts that abort the transaction, since there would be a larger window of time between when the read happens and when the transaction commits for an outside write to conflict.

+In theory, transactions with local read concern should not have to perform a noop write and wait for it to be majority committed when the transaction commits.
+However, we intend to make "majority" the default read concern level for transactions, in order to be consistent with the observation that any MongoDB command that can write has speculative majority behavior (e.g. findAndModify).
+Until we change transactions to have majority as their default read concern, it's important that local and majority behave the same.

+### Snapshot Read Concern

+Snapshot read concern will choose a snapshot from which the transaction will read.
+If it is specified with an `atClusterTime` argument, then that will be used as the transaction's read timestamp.
+If `atClusterTime` is not specified, then the read timestamp of the transaction will be the [`all_durable`](#replication-timestamp-glossary) timestamp when the transaction is started, which ensures a snapshot with no oplog holes.

 # Concurrency Control